Skip to Content

 Procedure

-3. Clean room thoroughly, including the floor.
+3. Clean the room thoroughly, including sweeping/mopping the floor.

-5. Clean sink and bathroom where applicable.
+5. Clean sinks and bathrooms, where applicable.

-8. Complete and sign paperwork.
+8. Complete and sign checkout paperwork with your RA.

 Lock-Out Policy